ukomiljon/yacht-rental-management/readme.md

   - **Payment Processing Service**: Integrates with payment gateways for transactions.
   - **Inventory Service**: Manages yacht listings and availability using PostgreSQL with Prisma.
   - **OpenAI Service**: Integrates ChatGPT to assist users with queries in natural language (Not started yet).
+  - **Blockchain authentication**: Traditional authentication systems are centralized and vulnerable to breaches, while blockchain authentication is decentralized, enhancing security and data integrity.
+It uses cryptographic techniques to prevent unauthorized access and ensures immutability, making tampering difficult.
+This transparency fosters accountability and reduces fraud, making blockchain a superior option for secure authentication compared to conventional methods (Not started yet).
+  - **Cryptocurrency payments**:  As digital currencies gain popularity, integrating them can improve competitiveness and adaptability in the market (Not started yet).

 - **Asynchronous Communication**: Utilizes RabbitMQ for reliable, non-blocking service communication.